Newton's First Law of Motion: An object remains at rest or moves in a straight line at constant speed unless acted upon by an external force.

-That if no external force is applied from outside then a body at rest will continue its state of rest or a moving body will continue to move in the same state line with the same velocity.
-If a body moves with the same velocity that is called uniform velocity.
+If no external force is applied, a body at rest will stay at rest, and a body in motion will continue moving in a straight line at a constant speed.
+When an object moves with a constant speed and direction, it is said to have uniform velocity.
 And it's motion will be uniform.
 Newton's law gave us an idea about force and inertia.

 What is a force?

 Force is an external agent that actually changes or tends to change the state of rest or of motion of a body.
 This idea actually obtained from Newton's first law of motion.
-Always force can't change the state of rest or state of motion.
-It also tends to change the state of rest or of motion of a body.
-If somebody pushes a wall with force the wall will not move but the force is applied.
-In this case, the force tends to change the state but the state of rest not changes.
+Force does not always result in a change in the state of rest or motion of an object.
+Sometimes, it only tries to bring about a change.
+For example, if a person pushes against a wall, the wall doesn’t move, but a force is still being applied.
+In this case, the force attempts to change the state, but the state of rest remains unchanged.

 Implications of Newton's First Law: